FPGA-tailored algorithms for real-time decoding of quantum LDPC codes: QEC decoding background and definitions

 \paragraph{Decoding backlog.} As new QEC cycles are streamed, the decoder must process each newly generated decoding problem every $T_{\text{gen}}$ cycles.
 This immediately raises a scheduling question: what if the decoder has not finished the previous problem when the next one is generated?
 If $T_{\text{dec}} > T_{\text{gen}}$, unresolved decoding tasks accumulate and form a backlog.
 A small backlog can be absorbed by inserting idle operations into the computation on the fly to postpone branching decisions until decoding completes.
 However, these idle cycles also require decoding and each takes longer to decode than to produce, so the backlog grows without progressing the computation causing a diverging slowdown.
 This is known as the \emph{backlog problem}~\cite{terhal2015quantum}.

-To avoid this compounding backlog when $T_{\text{dec}} > T_{\text{gen}}$, one can use multiple decoders and process batches in parallel, for example via time-window and parallel-window schemes that maintain throughput as the system scales~\cite{skoric2023parallel,tan2023scalable}, requiring coordinated scheduling~\cite{Maurya2024,khalid2025impacts}.
+To avoid this compounding backlog when $T_{\text{dec}} > T_{\text{gen}}$, one can use multiple decoders per block and process subsequent time-windows in parallel to maintain throughput as the system scales~\cite{skoric2023parallel,tan2023scalable}, requiring coordinated scheduling~\cite{Maurya2024,khalid2025impacts}.
+This is only possible if the output of earlier time windows is not required in order to specify the decoding problem of later time windows~\cite{skoric2023parallel}.
 In what follows, however, we assume one dedicated decoder per code block with no pooling across blocks.
 We also neglect all latency sources other than decoding and the logical and idle operations themselves.

 \paragraph{Variable decoding latency} Many decoders do not have a fixed latency $T_{\text{dec}}$ but instead exhibit a distribution of latencies~$\tau$ that depend on the decoding instance.
 Variable decoding latency has been studied extensively for surface codes using numerical methods~\cite{Maurya2024,kurman2025benchmarking}; here we develop a general analytic approach that parallels the tail-latency criteria in Ref.~\cite{toshio2025decoder} while avoiding several of its technical complexities.